pavan98765/Auto-WCEBleedGen/README.md

 The seventh folder [Other_Detection_Model](Other_Detection_Model), is also a seperate Detection model.
 As I mentioned above due to the data problem, We created a seperate version of the dataset, by reannotating it completely from binary masks and trained this Model.Please take a look at it if you want to see how the model performs, when trained just on the training dataset.

-**So, the first YOLOv8-X Model is the best Model so far, for both Detection and Classification.It has been trained on more data and gone through several iterations!**
+**So, the first YOLOv8-X Model is the best Model so far, for both Detection and Classification.It has been trained on more data (6345 Images) and gone through several iterations!**

 ## Future Work